Guazabara9/cybernetic-systems-architecture/README.md

 A Cybernetic Systems Architect is a practitioner of Cybernetic Systems Architecture who applies its frameworks, methods, and principles to real-world systems.

+## Canonical Authority, Licensing, and Precedence

+The Cybernetic Systems Architecture (CSA) discipline is governed by a strict hierarchy of authority and licensing:

+Canonical Authority
+The authoritative CSA canon consists only of materials explicitly archived as DOI-registered releases on Zenodo.
+These DOI records establish authorship, version immutability, citation authority, and canonical precedence.

+Licensing
+Each canonical document declares its own license within the document itself and in its corresponding Zenodo record (e.g., CC BY-NC-ND 4.0 for CSA v1.0 canonical PDFs).
+Those per-document licenses govern.
+The repository-level license applies only to files that do not explicitly declare a license of their own.

+GitHub Repository License
+The GitHub repository as a whole is all rights reserved, except where an individual file explicitly declares a license.
+GitHub content serves as a mirror, integrity layer, and working surface, not a source of canonical authority.

+Conflict Resolution
+In the event of any discrepancy or ambiguity, Zenodo DOI-archived records supersede all GitHub content.

+This hierarchy exists to preserve canonical clarity, prevent misattribution, and ensure long-term scholarly integrity.

 ## Canon (v1.0)

 The foundational CSA canon is archived as a DOI-registered scholarly record: